The practice of bundling probably caused New England’s gentry more embarrassment than any other local folk custom.

 In 1828 (late in the Bundling Era), a young lady from Portland visited her aunt in rural Maine.
 A handsome young farmer invited her to bundle, which caused her considerable shock.
 She wrote a letter that included his description of the practice:

 ‘It is the custom in this place, when a man stays with a girl, if it is warm weather, for them to throw themselves on the bed, outside the bed clothes; if the weather is cold, they crawl under the clothes, then if they have anything to say, they say it-when they get tired of talking they go to sleep; this is what we call bundling-now what do you call it in your part of the world?’

 The young lady replied to the young farmer that respectable people did no such thing.

 The Bundling Controversy

-The antique winter sport sparked controversy even in its day.
+The antique winter sport sparked controversy even in its heyday.

-The Puritan minister Jonathan Edwards vilified bundling in the 18th century.
-He notice an increase in births less than nine months after the wedding, and he denounced bundling as shameful and disgraceful.
+In the 18th century, the Puritan minister Jonathan Edwards vilified bundling.
+He noticed an increase in births less than nine months after the wedding, and he denounced bundling as shameful and disgraceful.

 But Connecticut minister Samuel Peters in 1781 defended bundling.
 In his General History of Connecticut, Peters characterized bundling as “certainly innocent, virtuous and prudent, or the Puritans would not have permitted it to prevail among their offspring…’